We’re 6 months into establishing our homestead and learning something new every day, including what it’s actually costing to settle our land.

 Our estimate was based on the length of our driveway + a pesky sinkhole + tree and kudzu removal + what our local vanguard (the power guy) said was the going rate for a job like this.

 Backing up: When we chose this land, after 2 years of drought, the existing driveway was smooth and solid.
 We assumed that the cost of a driveway would be the same as a few loads of gravel every year or 2.

-Then the drought ended, and under our truck tires, the driveway showed its true identity as a muddy mess.
-We learned that grading a driveway correctly for drainage is crucial to keep it from dissolving into a rutted disaster.
+Then the drought ended, and under our truck tires, the driveway showed its true identity, a muddy mess.
+We learned that grading a driveway correctly for drainage is the way to keep it from dissolving into a rutted disaster.

 Driveway excavation was a massive expense we hadn’t budgeted for.
 We checked into renting machinery because we believe in doing what we can ourselves, using sweat equity over cash.
 But even rental and maintenance for a week would have cost a few thousand, and our confidence level with big machines was low.
 We opted for professional help.

 This is a case where doing it right the first time is priceless.
 There’s no telling how much money a good driveway will save in vehicle wear, better access for all vehicle types, and resurfacing costs over time.

 Several experienced excavators labored between weather events over 2 weeks through mushy, machine-tipping mud.
 They removed brush and dead trees, added conduits, and staunched a growing sinkhole.
 Dodging whipping vines and angry ground bees, they spread dumptruck loads of gravel at a measured depth.
 They used survey equipment to grade to prevent erosion.
 At one point, a tree branch shattered the windshield of their Bobcat.

 We made the right decision.
 This wasn’t any kind of job for amateurs.

 Budget-wise, the saving grace was that we’d estimated $25,000 for power, too, but power is only costing us $4,000 (more on that later).